 In general, securities lending transactions have a term of less than one year; however, terms can vary across different agreements.
 And, in most cases, the borrower may return the borrowed security and request its cash collateral back on relatively short notice, without penalty.

-According to guidance in SSAP No. 103, "Collateral which may be sold or repledged by the transferor or its agent is reflected on balance sheet, along with the obligation to return the asset.
+According to guidance in the Statement of Statutory Accounting Principles (SSAP) No. 103, "Collateral which may be sold or repledged by the transferor or its agent is reflected on balance sheet, along with the obligation to return the asset.
 Collateral received which may not be sold or repledged by the transferor or its agent [i.e. must be held and returned] is off-balance sheet."
 Note that for both on- and off-balance sheet reinvested collateral, summary information is required to allow for identifying potential liquidity constraints related to any potential duration mismatches.

-At year-end 2015, insurers reported $79.6 billion in securities associated with securities lent, representing an increase from about $76 billion at year-end 2014.
-In comparison, insurers reported about $80 billion in securities associated with securities lent in 2013.
-Note that for year-end 2015, approximately $77.7 billion of the securities associated with securities lent were bonds; $1.9 billion were common equity (of which 94% was unaffiliated; the remainder in mutual funds) and $18 million were short-term investments (as reported in Schedule DA).
+At year-end 2017, insurers reported $87.4 billion in securities associated with securities lent, representing an increase from about $76.3 billion at year-end 2016.
+In comparison, insurers reported about $79.6 billion in securities associated with securities lent in 2015.

 Status: Since 2010, securities lending transactions are subject to more defined valuation rules and disclosure requirements.
-A new Schedule DL has been implemented that includes a detailed listing of the invested collateral, including separate categories for bonds, preferred stock and common stock.
+A new Schedule DL was implemented in 2010 which includes a detailed listing of the invested collateral, including separate categories for bonds, preferred stock and common stock.
 These reporting changes provide more transparency whether insurers are overcollateralized or undercollateralized.

 To eliminate any misinterpretation of "restricted" and "unrestricted" collateral - including whether the securities lending transactions should be recorded on the balance sheet - the accounting rules within SSAP No. 91R were clarified such that if the collateral "can be sold or pledged by custom or contract by the reporting entity or its agent," then the reinvested collateral would be recorded on the balance sheet, which is more consistent with U.S. general accepted accounting principles (GAAP).